ananthakumaran/paisa/docs/index.md

 <div class="features" markdown>
 - :material-file-table: Builds on top of the **[ledger](https://www.ledger-cli.org/)** double entry accounting tool.
 - :simple-gnuprivacyguard: Your financial **data** never leaves your system.
-- :simple-git: The journal and config information are stored in **plain text** files that can be easily version controlled.
+- :simple-git: The journal and configuration information are stored in **plain text** files that can be easily version controlled.
 You can collaborate with others by giving access to the files.
 - :octicons-graph-24: Can track the latest market **price** of your Mutual Fund, NPS Fund